SeanPoints/NEWFIRM/README.md

 data/UTYYYYMMDD/Skysub

-Each program produces a log file <Program>.log during execution.
+Each program produces a log file Program.log during execution.
 The logs contain details of the steps performed by the program and may be useful to debug any failures.

 After the data have been sky-subtracted, one will need to place an astrometric solution on the individual